 Derivatives are initially recognised at fair value from the date a derivative contract is entered into and subsequently remeasured at their fair value.
 Fair values are obtained from quoted market prices in active markets, including recent market transactions, and valuation techniques.
-Changes in the fair value, together with related interest income and expense, are recognised immediately in profit or loss as 'Net trading income'
+The fair values represent the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Changes in the fair value, together with related interest income and expense, are recognised immediately in profit or loss as 'Net trading income'.